 Begum Bazaar in Hyderabad is one of the largest commercial markets in India.
-The market mainly comprises of wholesellers and retailers selling household products.
+The market mainly comprises wholesalers and retailers selling household products.
 It remains crowded almost all days of the week and is very popular in the city.

 Grocery items, precious stones, bags, home decor and furnishings, utensils, dry fruits, are some of the items available in the market.
 The Marwadi community runs and maintains the market.
 It is said that the traders are basically migrants who were provided shelter by the Nizam of Hyderabad.
 You can find big sweet shops, electric equipment manufacturers, plastic bags manufacturers in the market.

 There are a huge number of markets in India to name.
-I have pointed out few of my favourites to provide a glimpse of their unique feature.
+I have pointed out a few of my favorites to provide a glimpse of their unique feature.

 A travel enthusiast craving to explore the exotic destinations in the world, deciphering the mysteries and the thrill concealed in them.